Andrew-S-Rosen/periodic_trends/README.md

 Use the `--extended` flag followed by either 0 or 1 to select if you want the periodic table to include the rows corresponding to the lanthanides and actinides.
 The default value is either 0 (don't show) or 1 (do show) depending on if there are lanthanide or actinide elements in the CSV file.

-Use the `--cbar_scale` flag followed by a either 0 or 1 to select if you want a linearized (0) color map and color bar or loagrithmic (1) color map and color bar.
+Use the `--log_scale` flag followed by a either 0 or 1 to select if you want a linearized (0) color map and color bar or loagrithmic (1) color map and color bar.
 The default is 0 for a linearized scale.

 Use the `--cbar_height` flag followed by a positive integer to set the height (in pixels) of the color bar axis.
 The default is automatically chosen to be the full height of the figure.